King County offers secure and convenient online payment system

 - At King County Community Service Centers if paid by check for the exact amount due.
-Taxpayers can find the address, phone number, and operating hours of the center in their area by visiting www.kingcounty.gov/CSC.
+Taxpayers can find the address, phone number, and operating hours of the center in their neighborhood by visiting www.kingcounty.gov/operations/csc.aspx.

-For questions about missing tax statements or other tax payment information, contact King County Treasury Operations by visiting www.kingcounty.gov/propertytax or by calling 206-296-0923.
+For questions about missing tax statements or other tax payment information, contact King County Treasury Operations through its website at www.kingcounty.gov/propertytax or by calling 206-296-0923.

 Information on senior citizen exemption and deferral programs can be obtained from the King County Assessor's Office at 206-296-3920.